Please read the general information webpage fully before you fill in the application form.

 I am suffering harassment from my neighbour.
 Will I get points for this?

 Social/welfare points may be given for these reasons.
-If you are a Council tenant you should also contact your local Area Housing Office if you are suffering from harassment.
-If you are a private occupier, the Council's Environmental Protection Division (tel.
-01423 500600) may be able to help you.
+If you are a council tenant you should also contact your local area housing office if you are suffering from harassment.
+If you are a private occupier, the council's Environmental Protection team on 01423 500600 may be able to help you.
 You may also seek advice from the Mediation Service.
 Please contact Housing Needs or your local Neighbourhood Housing Office for details.
 If you have any evidence of harassment occurring, such as a police incident number, this will be helpful.

 If you are an worker living in accommodation provided by your employer, and have been asked to leave please contact Housing Needs for further advice.